LucasHJin/obsidian-notes/6 - Full Notes/AI/PDL - Syntax.md

 - `nn.ReLU` → applies ReLU
 - **NOTE:**
 	- `nn.Module` → everything that has learnable parameters (part of a Neural Network) is a child of Module
+- `.manual_seed` → so that random choices from torch are reproducible (pseudorandom)

 **Pandas:** to manipulate tables of data
 - I.e. useful for csvs